home films tv biog news shop forum more all sites русский

 A cast of Lucinda Rhodes Flaherty, Steven Berkoff and Barry Humphries.
 To be filmed in Croatia with a multi-million budget.
 Ken would also do the script and possibly appear in the film.

 Before Madonna´s involvement Ken had the first attempt to make a film of the Andrew Lloyd Webber/Tim Rice musical.
 He wanted Liza Minelli in the lead role rather than studio choice Elaine Page.
+The film was directed by Alan Parker with Madonna in 1996.

 The Gershwin Dream